hashicorp/terraform-provider-time/docs/functions/unix_timestamp_parse.md

 # function: unix_timestamp_parse

 Given a unix timestamp integer, will parse and return an object representation of that date and time.
+A unix timestamp is the number of seconds elapsed since January 1, 1970 UTC.

 ## Example Usage